-If a student does not inform the school within 90-days of their graduation date, they will not be eligible to receive a voucher to take the exam through FPTI.
+If a student does not notify the school that they will be taking a personal trainer certification exam within 90-days of their graduation date, they will not be eligible to receive a voucher to take the exam through FPTI.
 Students who do not wish to take a certification exam are not required to do so and do not have to inform the school after graduation.